If your baby seems fussy or sick, or if you simply aren’t sure if all is well, check her diaper for clues about what’s going on.

 Looks like: Black, thick, or tarry stool

-Melena is a thick black stool that could contain blood that entered in the upper GI tract.
+Melena is a thick black stool that contains blood that originated higher in the upper GI tract.

 The information in this section was derived from the following: